 That’s why they have to think twice about every element of their product page and consider whether it really has to be there or not.
 However, there are some essential elements every mobile product page should have.

 Tips and Tricks to optimize for mobile eCommerce:

 I believe it’s quite clear that every product page should contain the product’s name.
 The name should be clear and ideally descriptive.
 The name itself can contain information about the product, such as its size, color or model name.

 2. Product description

-Sufficient product description is a must for every single product page, desktop and mobile.
+Sufficient product description is a must for every single product page, desktop, and mobile.
 However, a lengthy text can take up a big portion of valuable and limited space.
 That’s why it is a good idea to first serve your customers only the most important information as a part of a short product description.

-That being said, be sure to include the longer and more complex product description you serve your desktop users.
+That being said, be sure to include the longer and more complex product descriptions you serve your desktop users.
 Just put it further down the product page or make it expandable and display the whole thing only when the user wants it.

 Price is, of course, another necessary element of a mobile product page.
 Your customers must know what is the price of your products.
 Make it big and visible, so that it stands out.
 Your customers will look for it anyway, so you might as well make it easy to find.